YEAR THREE – DS3.4

 Paolo Zaide is an architect, academic and curator, and Course Leader for BA Architecture at the University of Westminster.

-Tom Budd is an architect and visualiser based in London, specialising in the production of visualisations that look beyond the ‘photo real’ and strive to capture the feelings and atmospheric qualities an unbuilt space could embody.
+Tom Budd is an architect and visualiser based in London, whose work looks beyond the ‘photo real’ and strives to capture the feelings and atmospheric qualities a place could embody.

 Peripheral Landscapes: Reimagining the edges of the Thames Gateway

 This year Design Studio 3.4 questions how we could reimagine the peri-urban and blurred edges of the Thames Gateway.